Supplier of Calcium Hypochlorite from Turkey and Dubai UAE

 - Chlorine Content: Approximately 68-70%.

-- Use: Used in pharmaceutical and medical applications, including sterilization of equipment and surfaces.
+- Use: Used in pharmaceutical and medical applications, including sterilizing equipment and surfaces.

 - Characteristics: Highly pure, free from harmful contaminants, and compliant with pharmaceutical industry regulations.